mantrainfosec/unicorn-workshop-labs/README.md

 ## Github Codespaces

-Instead of using a virtual machine, it is possible to run the whole environment in Github Codespaces (in your browser).
+Instead of using a virtual machine, it's possible to run the whole environment in Github Codespaces (in your browser).
 Follow the steps below:
 1. Login to your Github account
 2. Fork this repository
 3. Click the green <> Code button
 4. Select Codespaces
-5. Click on "Create codespaces on main" - and wait for a minute or two or refresh the page
+5. Click on "Create codespaces on main"

+You still need to run Ghidra on your computer though.

+Disclaimer: Do not forget to stop your instance after you are done.